Modern YEAR TWENTY-THREE (Part 2)

 This is where writer Jeff King ends his arc—bringing characters from past continuity into a new continuity (at the time of publication, the New 52).
 Of course, in order to achieve this, one must almost incomprehensibly violate the narrative physics (i.e. Many Worlds Interpretation) associated with canon.
 As stated in interviews by King himself, the very act of bringing prior continuity characters into a new continuity (when said characters factor heavily into the genetic makeup of the prior continuities) can only cause the total erasure of said prior continuities.
 King’s idea at the time of Convergence‘s final issue release in 2015, was to essentially destroy DC’s past in order to bring a handful of old school characters back into play.
 This of course makes no sense for King’s own Convergence narrative, which hinges upon Brainiac pulling things from prior continuities as an inciting act.
 As such, King ends Convergence with a pile of mind-numbing paradoxes and stupid impossibilities.

 As detailed in Dan Jurgens’ Superman: Lois and Clark series (2015-2016), Modern Age Superman, Modern Age Lois, and Jonathan Kent live in the New 52 for over twelve years (in relative quiet and secrecy).
 In 2017, Jurgens ends his Superman: Lois and Clark arc with “Superman Reborn,” a reboot that formally ends the New 52 and creates the Rebirth Era.
 And because Superman: Lois and Clark and “Superman Reborn” are both direct continuations of Convergence, Jurgen’s reboot functions as a coda to the latter, essentially fixing the literary conundrums King left behind.
 “Superman Reborn” restores the Modern Age timeline and undoes any meddling that King’s displaced heroes did with the original Crisis.
 Specifically for the Superman-Family in the New 52, Jurgens’ reboot has Rebirth Era Superman replace Modern Age Superman, Rebirth Era Lois replace Modern Age Lois, and Rebirth Era Jonathan Kent replace Jonathan Kent (who is not affiliated with any comic book era due to having been born during Convergence).
 With Modern Age Superman and Lois no longer in the New 52, they can return to the Modern Age where they belong, back to the moment from whence they were removed (in order to complete their actions and live out their lives as originally intended, thus restoring and securing the sanctity of their timeline).
-While Jurgens took on the challenge of cleaning up King’s mess in regard to Superman, Lois, and Jonathan, no writers bothered to detail the post-Convergence adventures of post-Zero Hour Hal Jordan, pre-Crisis Supergirl, or pre-Crisis Barry Allen.
-But we can logically apply what happened to Modern Age Superman and Lois to these characters as well, giving the Convergence debacle a full correction across the board and restoring the Silver Age timeline as well.
-Returned to their respective eras, the displaced heroes lose all memory of their time during Convergence and the New 52.
+While Jurgens took on the challenge of cleaning up King’s mess in regard to Superman, Lois, and Jonathan, no writers bothered to detail the post-Convergence adventures pre-Crisis Supergirl or pre-Crisis Barry Allen.
+A version of (emphasis on version of) post-Zero Hour Hal Jordan actually does turn up in some post-Convergence stories, but, the less said about that, the better.
+In any case, we can logically apply what happened to Modern Age Superman and Modern Age Lois to pre-Crisis Supergirl, pre-Crisis Barry Allen, and post-Zero Hour Hal Jordan as well, giving the Convergence debacle a full correction across the board and restoring the Silver Age timeline too.
+Returned to their respective eras, the displaced heroes likely lose all memory of their time during Convergence and the New 52.
 Notably, Jonathan, an anomaly of Convergence, with nowhere to return to, simply ceases to have ever existed in the Modern Age.

 1. Chip says: